February 08, 2025 3 min read

-Most "softwater" plant species are actually sensitive to high KH values and not GH per se.
-It is more accurate to then say that they prefer water with low carbonate hardness [low KH].
+Most soft water plant species are actually sensitive to high KH levels and not to GH per se.
+It is more accurate to say that they prefer water with low carbonate hardness [low KH].

 Most plants are tolerant over a wider range of GH unlike KH.

-Typical softwater species such as Syngonanthus, certain Eriocaulons, can grow well in high GH (10ish) waters as long as KH is kept low; about 3dKH or less.
-Many aquarists may be less limited in their plant selection than they think, if they have high GH but low KH water.
-Between 1-2 dKH you can keep sensitive softwater species (Syngonanthus, sensitive Eriocaulons, Tonina, Ludwigia pantanal, 'Blood vomit' etc.).
+Typical soft water species such as Syngonanthus, certain Eriocaulons can grow well in high GH (10ish) water as long as the KH is kept low; about 3dKH or less.
+Many aquarists may be less restricted in their plant choices than they think when they have high GH but low KH water.
+Between 1-2 dKH you can keep sensitive soft water species (Syngonanthus, sensitive Eriocaulons, Tonina, Ludwigia pantanal, 'Blood vomit' etc.).

 Between 0-7 dKH you can keep 97% of all commercial aquatic plants in optimal condition.

 8-12+ dKH you can probably grow 95% of species well, but some will be sub-optimal.
-Above 18 dKH or so, more issues start arising with regards to growing plants.
+Above 18 dKH or so, there are more problems with growing plants.

 Syngonanthus species tend to favor very softwater and acidic substrates. (less than 3dKH).
 Ludwigia glandulosa (purple plant above) is much more flexible and takes medium-hard water well.

-The spiky Centrolepis Drummondiana 'Blood vomit' prefers very softwater, while the purple plant above, Bucephalandra 'Brownie ghost' actually does well in hardwater.
-When mixing species, one must give way to softwater plants.
+The spiky Centrolepis drummondiana 'Blood vomit' prefers very soft water, while the purple plant above, Bucephalandra 'Brownie ghost', actually does well in hard water.
+When mixing species, you must give way to the soft water plants.

 Rotala macrandra (mini type 4 shown here) prefers softwater, but can tolerate well KH values up to 7dKH or so.